fauzanss/ckanext-sdbi/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-polkam
+Releasing a New Version of ckanext-sdbi
 ----------------------------------------

-ckanext-polkam is availabe on PyPI as https://pypi.python.org/pypi/ckanext-polkam.
+ckanext-sdbi is availabe on PyPI as https://pypi.python.org/pypi/ckanext-sdbi.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.